Strategies For The Crowd Averse Runner

 You may not know exactly where you fit.
 Take a best guess based on your training times and race goals and line up accordingly.

-Most people are right-handed and have a general bias and comfort keeping to the right.
+Most people in the US are used to keeping to the right on sidewalks and on the road.
 Beat the crowds by running on the far left-hand side of the course.

-Of course, always make sure to stay in-bounds of the course.
+While, of course, staying in-bounds of the course.
 Respect course marshalls, course signs, and traffic cones.

 Once the race starts, runners tend to find their rhythm and after a mile or two, the worst of the crowds and passing has passed.